Manually creating optimized Windows images for Horizon VMs

 UHD (4K) | 3840 | 2160 | 32.00 MB | 78.00 MB | 124.00 MB | Not supported |

-- At the top of the page select Advanced Parameters.
-(In vCenter 7 you can find this under VM Options->Advanced->Configuration Parameters->Edit Configuration)
+- At the top of the customize hardware page, select Advanced Parameters.

 - Click on ADD.